Posts filed under 'The Olympics'

 Here on Day 6 of the Olympics, I am exhausted, saddened by how badly the American women have been swimming, and disappointed by the blatant cheating on the part of the Chinese.
 But my fervor for the Games has now extended to the commercials of the games.

-My current favorite is this Coca-Cola spot not featuring Yao Ming or LeBron James; it’s the one in which Morgan Freeman someone who is not Morgan Freeman solemnly intones that if you’ve drunk a Coke in the past 80 years, you, personally, right there on your couch, have placed a gold medal around the neck of a Special Olympian.
+My current favorite is not featuring Yao Ming or LeBron James; it’s the one in which Morgan Freeman someone who is not Morgan Freeman solemnly intones that if you’ve drunk a Coke in the past 80 years, you, personally, right there on your couch, have placed a gold medal around the neck of a Special Olympian.
 Since I consider myself a humanitarian and I really enjoyed Murderball*, I love this commercial.
 It makes me cry a little and then my roommate ridicules me.

 A close second in the awesome sweepstakes is the series that NBC has built around Michael Phelps for the past few years.
 Even before he became The Greatest Olympian Of All Time, Forever and Ever, Amen, this commercial delighted me.
 Here’s one with his adorable bulldog, Herman: